7 façons de combattre le stress naturellement - Epycure

 • Go to bed at the same time every day (roughly!)

-• Cut off screens and electronic devices at least 1-2 hours before bed.
+• Turn off screens and electronic devices at least 1 to 2 hours before bedtime.

 Limit caffeine

-The caffeine contained in coffee and tea is a strongly stimulating substance that promotes the release of cortisol and adrenaline, stress hormones that make us feel awake, alert and more productive but can also generate great anxiety, increasing pulse, blood pressure, and sweating and by blocking the secretion of adenosine, a substance that helps relax our brain.
-Furthermore, coffee is considered acidifying, which means that its metabolism mobilizes a very large quantity of minerals, sometimes leading to deficiencies, particularly of magnesium, a mineral which plays a key role in physical and emotional relaxation.
+The caffeine in coffee and tea is a highly stimulating substance that promotes the release of cortisol and adrenaline, stress hormones that make us feel awake, alert, and more productive, but can also generate great anxiety by increasing pulse, blood pressure, and sweating, and by blocking the secretion of adenosine, a substance that helps relax our brain.
+Furthermore, coffee is considered acidifying, which means that its metabolism mobilizes a very large amount of minerals, sometimes leading to deficiencies, especially of magnesium, a mineral that plays a key role in physical and emotional relaxation.
 It is a very effective remedy for muscle tension.

-The body's response to stress triggers a surge of hormones that prepares the body to fight or flee... even when the threat is not a predator but an email from your boss or a remark from your spouse and you sit nicely at your desk or on your couch.
-However, when this excess energy generated is not used, the adrenaline, noradrenaline and cortisol secreted will circulate freely in your blood for several hours after the disappearance of the “threat” causing irritability, nervousness and anxiety, and aggravating anxiety disorders and depression.
+The body's stress response triggers a surge of hormones that prepares the body to fight or flee... even when the threat isn't a predator but an email from your boss or a remark from your spouse and you're happily sitting at your desk or on your couch.
+However, when this excess energy is not used, the secreted adrenaline, noradrenaline and cortisol will circulate freely in your blood for several hours after the "threat" has disappeared, causing irritability, nervousness and anxiety, and worsening anxiety disorders and depression.

-In practice: practice mindful movement activities like yoga, tai chi or chi kung that will help you connect to the sensations in your body and regulate them through movement.
+In practice: Practice conscious movement activities like yoga, tai chi, or chi kung that will help you connect with your body's sensations and regulate them through movement.

 Stimulate your vagus nerve

-Experts in neuropsychology are increasingly interested in the link between the vagus nerve and stress.
+Neuropsychology experts are increasingly interested in the link between the vagus nerve and stress.
 The vagus nerve is part of a branch of the nervous system that activates when we rest, repair, and relax: the parasympathetic nervous system.
-However, when the vagus nerve is not sufficiently invigorated, we may have difficulty achieving states of calm and serenity.
-We then remain “stuck” in states of alert and overactivation (called fight or flight mode in psychology) which, when they become chronic, can generate anxiety and depression.
+However, when the vagus nerve is understimulated, we may struggle to achieve states of calm and serenity.
+We then remain “stuck” in states of alert and overactivation (called fight or flight mode in psychology), which, when they become chronic, can lead to anxiety and depression.

 • Maintain positive social relationships